Sharon Grimm decided to attend COD because she had no direction.

 “When you’re engaged and passionate about knowledge gained, it’s very easy to share it,” she said.
 “It’s difficult to describe how being part of the research team changed my life.
 This research project showed me what a career in anthropology might look like—it was doing something that mattered.”

 Grimm received her Associate in Arts degree and transferred to Beloit College, where she worked as a teaching assistant for two different departments and completed an independent research project for a third.
 She also encouraged students who were from the Chicago area to take classes at COD.

 After earning a Bachelor of Arts degree in Anthropology, she took several months off to spend time with her family before starting a serious job search.
-Her love for research and community led to a research assistant position at Rush University Medical Center's Institute for Healthy Aging.
-She currently is a part of PORCH (Parent Offspring Resilience and Cognitive Health Study), a study that is an offshoot of the Chicago Health and Aging Project (CHAP), through which 10,000 senior citizens on the south side of Chicago were interviewed.
+Her love for research and community led to Rush University Medical Center's Institute for Healthy Aging, where she currently is an associate clinical research coordinator for PORCH (Parent Offspring Resilience and Cognitive Health Study).
+The study is an offshoot of the Chicago Health and Aging Project (CHAP), through which 10,000 senior citizens on the south side of Chicago were interviewed.

 “The idea behind CHAP was to be a biracial population study to find the incidence of Alzheimer's and other cognitive diseases, such as Parkinson's, in the community,” she said.
 “Many, many studies have come out of the CHAP study, and it is the basis for how we calculate the incidence of Alzheimer's across the U.S. today.

 “Some of the unique features of the PORCH study include a second generational cohort of people living in communities with a large number of underrepresented and understudied minorities, approximately 50 percent African Americans, with equal representation of approximately 50 percent women.
 I am honored and thrilled to be a part of the PORCH study, and I can honestly say my path would never have gone this direction if it weren’t for my time at COD.”